DjangoGirls/tutorial-extensions/en/homework/README.md

 Time to do something similar, but for draft posts.

-Let's add a link in `blog/templates/blog/base.html` in the header.
+Let's add a link to the header.of our `base.html` template.
 We don't want to show our list of drafts to everybody, so we'll put it inside the {% raw %}`{% if user.is_authenticated %}`{% endraw %} check, right after the button for adding new posts.

+{% filename %}blog/templates/blog/base.html{% endfilename %}
 ```django
 <a href="{% url 'post_draft_list' %}" class="top-menu"><span class="glyphicon glyphicon-edit"></span></a>
 ```

-Next: urls!
-In `blog/urls.py` we add:
+Next we define the url path!

+{% filename %}blog/urls.py{% endfilename %}
 ```python
 path('drafts/', views.post_draft_list, name='post_draft_list'),
 ```

-Time to create a view in `blog/views.py`:
+Time to create a view:

+{% filename %}blog/views.py{% endfilename %}
 ```python
 def post_draft_list(request):
     posts = Post.objects.filter(published_date__isnull=True).order_by('created_date')